 Donnie is an experienced appellate advocate, litigator, and advisor to public-sector and business clients.
 Leveraging his experience as a former general counsel and in-house litigation chief, he brings a practical, solutions-oriented approach to clients’ most pressing challenges.

 In the courtroom, he has experience at all levels of the federal and Indiana judicial systems—including work on appeals before the U.S. Supreme Court and the Indiana Supreme Court.
-He has served as lead counsel for parties or amici in over two dozen appeals and served as the principal briefing author in several more.
+He has served as lead counsel for parties or amici in dozens of appeals and served as the principal briefing author in several more.
 He has also maintained an active trial-court practice focused on issues presenting important legal or policy implications for both public and private-sector clients.

 As an advisor, Donnie has a deep understanding of the distinct challenges facing public-sector and business clients.
 Before joining Taft, he served in Mayor Joe Hogsett’s administration as corporation counsel and chief litigation counsel for the City of Indianapolis and Marion County.
 In those roles, he gained significant experience advising elected officials, fellow cabinet-level appointees, agencies, boards, and commissions on issues ranging from economic development and TIF policy to pandemic response and police reform.
 Before his time in public service, he was an appellate advocate and business litigator representing global and local companies at an AmLaw 100 firm.